 You can visit The Old Stone House on Fridays 3-6 pm, Saturdays & Sundays from 11 am – 4 pm, or by appointment arranged in advance.
 There are interactive and educational exhibits inside making it one of the best things to do in Park Slope if you want to learn a bit about the Revolutionary War and history that took place here to shape our country.

-One of the more unusual green spaces in Brooklyn and things to do in Park Slope is Green-Wood Cemetery, a giant cemetery near Prospect Park between Greenwood Heights, Sunset Park, Fort Hamilton and Park Slope.
+One of the more unusual green spaces in Brooklyn and things to do in Park Slope (more South Slope and closer to Sunset Park) is Green-Wood Cemetery, a massive cemetery that’s one of the most hauntingly beautiful places to visit in the city.

 Green-Wood Cemetery is listed as a National Register of Historic Places and a National Historic Landmark and home to gorgeous architecture including famous monuments, mausoleums, chapels, and gates.

-Explore through the massive cemetery’s winding pathways passing by gravestones of famous figures from war heroes to even mobsters.
+Explore through the massive cemetery’s winding pathways passing by gravestones of famous figures from war heroes to mobsters and other notable people including the final resting place of artist Jean-Michel Basquiat.

 The Main Entrance on 5th Ave & 25th Street is open daily.

 One thing we love about Brooklyn is the independent businesses that are thriving.
-One great example of that and our next pick for things to do in Park Slope for entertainment is catching a flick at Nitehawk Cinema.
+One great example of that and our next pick for things to do in Park Slope for entertainment is catching a flick at Nitehawk Cinema, one of our favorite Brooklyn movie theaters.

 This independent cinema is what we think the movie experience was more like in the golden age.
 Sit back and relax while watching a film and order a meal or a cocktail while you’re enjoying the show.